OBress/YT-Frontend/README.md

 ![Example Image](images/analytics.png)

 Unfinished page where in the future the analytics of specific or combined channels is shown.
+Currently the backend is not complete and not connected to the frontend.

 ---